ootkin/zodoas/README.md

 # node-template

-A starter template for nodejs modules
+A starter template for nodejs applications